 Despite its architectural flair, the lighthouse was not a heavenly home.
 Keepers often complained of unending dampness, persistent cockroaches, and the nasty water captured from the roof and accumulated in the cistern.
 During the winter, storms would often carry some of the riprap stones into the station’s landing space, making it difficult to access the lighthouse.
 The small, cramped, uncomfortable quarters eventually lead Assistant Keeper Nils Nilson to go berserk.

-Tonnensen decided not to report the incident, but convinced his brother-in-law to stay at the station as extra protection.
-Once again, Nilson lost his cool, and pinned Tonnensen against the wall threatening to cut his throat with a butcher knife.
-This time, Tonnensen was saved through the intervention of his brother-in-law.
+Tonnesen decided not to report the incident, but convinced his brother-in-law to stay at the station as extra protection.
+Once again, Nilson lost his cool, and pinned Tonnesen against the wall threatening to cut his throat with a butcher knife.
+This time, Tonnesen was saved through the intervention of his brother-in-law.
 Shortly after, in January 1908, Nilson went to shore and sadly took his own life.
-Keeper Tonnensen died at the lighthouse in 1914 at the age of seventy-one.
+Keeper Tonnesen died at the lighthouse in 1914 at the age of seventy-one.